How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 Once the threat is eliminated, the parasympathetic nervous system is supposed to kick in and return the body to a stable state.
 However, for some people, this doesn’t happen.

 Much of what happens during a panic attack occurs in the brain.
 The amygdala, the part of the brain that detects fear, may send a false signal of distress, activating the “fight, flight, or freeze” response.
-One study using functional MRIs found that an area of the midbrain called the periaqueductal gray may malfunction and trigger an exaggerated defensive response in some people.
+One study using functional MRIs found that an area of the midbrain called the periaqueductal gray may malfunction and trigger an exaggerated defensive response in some people who experience panic attacks and panic disorder.
 We’re still learning how a panic attack affects the brain, but all signs point to an abnormal fear response that triggers the cascade of physical symptoms.

 How long do panic attacks last?